Using external hardware with Live

 If using a synth with a keyboard, to avoid redundant messages turn the synth's local control off.
 This means that playing keys or tweaking knobs will not affect the synthesizer directly, but only send these messages from its MIDI Out to Live; these will then be sent back from Live to your synth through its MIDI In.
 Please refer to your synthesizer's manual to find out how to disable local control (depending on the manufacturer this might be called something else).

-If your synth only comes with a single (stereo) output instead, or if your audio interface does not have more than one stereo (two mono) input pair, we recommend using discrete MIDI and audio tracks as shown below.
+If your synth only comes with a single (stereo) output instead, or if your audio interface does not have more than one stereo (two mono) input pairs, we recommend using discrete MIDI and audio tracks as shown below.

 This way, all sounds will be merged into one track.

 If you intend to record the various patches as separated tracks, it will be necessary to perform a number of audio recordings, muting all but one MIDI channel each time.
 Again, using this method no automatic compensation will take place - you'll need to adjust the track delays accordingly.

-Using Program Change Messages
+Further options: Using Program Change Messages

 To do this, use the "Pgm Change" controls located in the clip's Notes box.
 Add the relevant Bank, Sub Bank and Program number and upon launching that clip, the hardware device will change the preset accordingly.

 If you don't wish to play back MIDI notes, but rather want to use Program Changes to trigger new patterns (e.g. on a drum machine), you can create an empty MIDI clip with "Pgm Change" settings.
 When you launch this clip in Live, it will trigger the corresponding pattern on your external machine.